Large Scale Open-Set Deep Logo Detection: Abstract

 \section{Abstract}

-We present an \textit{open-set} logo detection (OSLD) system, which can detect (localize and recognize) any number of unseen logo classes without re-training; it only requires a small set of canonical logo images for each logo class.
+We present an open-set logo detection (OSLD) system, which can detect (localize and recognize) any number of unseen logo classes without re-training; it only requires a small set of canonical logo images for each logo class.
 We achieve this using a two-stage approach: (1) Generic logo detection to detect candidate logo regions in an image.
 (2) Logo matching for matching the detected logo regions to a set of canonical logo images to recognize them.

-We also introduce a `simple deep metric learning' (SDML) framework that outperformed more complicated ensemble and attention models and boosted the logo matching accuracy.
-Furthermore, we constructed an open-set logo detection dataset with 12.1k logo classes and released it for research purposes.
-We demonstrate the effectiveness of OSLD on our dataset and on the standard Flickr-32 logo dataset, outperforming the state-of-the-art open-set and closed-set logo detection methods by a large margin.
+We constructed an open-set logo detection dataset with 12.1k logo classes and released it for research purposes.We demonstrate the effectiveness of OSLD on our dataset and on the standard Flickr-32 logo dataset, outperforming the state-of-the-art open-set and closed-set logo detection methods by a large margin.
 OSLD is scalable to millions of logo classes.